© 2018 Strange Loop

 As another more specific instance, one could consider a program written in a traditional programming language like Rust, and its formal proof exercised in a language like Coq.

 While this is a beautiful revelation in theory, in practice this line begins to look more like an impenetrable wall as it divides proof from program.
 This chasm prevents assurances that, beyond those that can simply be "observed" by a human, an implementation faithfully abides its proofs.
 The conventional solution to this problem is code extraction.
-However, in cases like autonomous vehicle system software, the languages and platforms targeted by extraction tools simply aren't an option.
+However, in cases like safety-critical system software (e.g. avionics, medical devices, & autonomous vehicles), the languages and platforms targeted by extraction tools simply aren't an option.
 What if there was another way?

 This talk explores some potential approaches to endow our production language, mostly Rust in this case (w/ a dash of Haskell), with the capabilities present in "provable" systems.
 These explorations will include spaces like totality, type-level programming, and dependent types.
 Ultimately drawing lines from the above explorations back to how one might write such a thing in the language of a proof assistant.

-I'm a dad and a husband who currently programs computers for a living.
-Currently, I'm at PolySync where I work on exactly these types of things all in the pursuit of safer autonomous vehicles.
+I'm a dad and a husband who programs computers for a living.
+Currently, I work on exactly these types of things all in the pursuit of safer autonomous systems.
 In the past, I've worked on things like: typed, parallelizable distributed execution DSLs, data center resource scheduling, persistent memory programming, and public cloud infrastructure.